callstack/react-native-testing-library/website/docs/Queries.md

 ### `ByA11yState`, `ByAccessibilityState` (deprecated)

 :::caution
-This method has been marked deprecated, as is typically too general to give meaningful results.
+This query has been marked deprecated, as is typically too general to give meaningful results.
 Therefore, it's better to use one of following options:
 * [`*ByRole`](#byrole) query with relevant state options:  `disabled`, `selected`, `checked`, `expanded` and `busy`
 * [`toHaveAccessibilityState()`](https://github.com/testing-library/jest-native#tohaveaccessibilitystate) Jest matcher to check the state of element found using some other query
 :::